GOTWIC/RivenImageProcessor/Legacy/README.md

 ### Credits

-Thank you to Lorelei for telling me about ImageMagick, and thank you Smurfdaddy for showing how a hue transfer works.
+Thank you Smurfdaddy for showing how a hue transfer works.

 ### Todo